pw10n/wg-manage/README.md

 ## usage
 `python3 create-client.py my-client`
-This creates a new directory in `clients/my-client` containing they keys, a qr png (for a mobile client to scan), and a config file (for all other clients).
+This creates a new directory `clients/my-client` containing they keys, a qr png (for a mobile client to scan), and a config file (for all other clients).